Best Invoicing Software for Freelancers: 13 Tools Ranked for 2026

 - Unlimited invoicing on all paid plans

-- Automatic payment reminders and late payment fees
+- Automatic payment reminders and configurable late-fee logic

 - Expense tracking with receipt scanning via mobile